 Internal controls are a keystone of sound business practices.
 These controls include adequate segregation of duties, diligent application of preventive and detective control systems, and conscientious compliance with authorization, reporting, and other established practices.
 Internal controls are critical to ensure efficient operations, strong fiscal management, accurate financial reporting, asset protection and compliance with laws and regulations.
 All employees and individuals representing the college are expected to maintain and support the college's internal control structures.

 Smith encourages every employee to take an active interest in government processes.
 Any participation in a political process, however, is to be undertaken as an individual—not as a representative of Smith.
 Employees must be specifically authorized to undertake any lobbying activities on behalf of Smith, including attempts to influence the passage or defeat of legislation.
-See also the Political and Campaign Activities Policy on the website of the College Council on Community Policy and the Solicitation Policy in Section 108 of the Staff Handbook.
+See also the Political and Campaign Activities Policy on the website of the College Council on Community Policy and the Solicitation Policy in Section 108 of the Employee Handbook.

 The college does not prohibit the employment of individuals with significant relationships within the college community.
 It does, however, prohibit the supervision of an employee by an individual with a significant relationship who has or may have the ability to influence wages, promotion, work assignments or other working conditions.
-See the Conflict of Interest, Employment of Relatives Policy in Section 105 of the Administrative Staff Handbook and the Policy of Appointment, Reappointment, Promotion and Tenure on the dean of faculty website.
+See the Conflict of Interest, Employment of Relatives Policy in Section 105 of the Employee Handbook and the Policy of Appointment, Reappointment, Promotion and Tenure on the dean of faculty website.

 Obligation to Report Suspected Violations